nhidinh2/structural-credit-model/report/report.md

 ### 7.1 What the Model Still Does Not Capture

 The model cannot capture early default or liquidity/refinancing-driven distress because equity is modeled as a European option and default is only assessed at maturity $T$.
+A standard remedy is a first-passage (barrier) formulation in which default is triggered when firm value $V_t$ first falls below a boundary tied to debt, e.g., $B_t = \alpha D e^{-r(T-t)}$, allowing default prior to maturity.
+While not implemented here, such a framework would better capture short-horizon credit risk driven by rollover or liquidity constraints.

 Debt is represented by a single proxy $D$ (total book debt from annual Yahoo Finance balance sheets, forward-filled daily), which ignores maturity structure, covenants, seniority, and near-term funding pressure.
 Corporate actions (dividends, buybacks, issuance) are not modeled, though they affect equity and inferred asset values.

 ### 7.2 What Assumptions Remain